Your matured ISA savings will continue to be tax free as long as you keep them in an ISA

-This can be either the new fixed rate ISA we offer you or another ISA you may transfer the funds into.
+This can be either one or more of the new fixed rate ISAs we offer you on maturity or another ISA you may transfer the funds into.

 If you withdraw some or all of your maturing savings to an account which isn’t an ISA, the money you withdraw will lose its tax-free status.